aneeshamanke/Mumbai_Hacks/README.md

 - **🛡️ Anti-Hallucination**: Unlike standard LLMs, VeriVerse **must** cite its sources.
 If it can't find evidence, it admits it.
 - **🔄 Self-Correcting**: Uses a **ReAct (Reasoning + Acting)** loop.
 If a search fails, it adjusts its query and tries again.
-- **⚡ Real-Time Knowledge**: Connected to the live internet via Tavily, not limited by training data cutoffs.
+- **⚡ Real-Time Knowledge**: Connected to the live internet, not limited by training data cutoffs.
 - **🧹 Clean & Safe**: Built-in guardrails against harmful content and automatic output cleaning for seamless frontend integration.

 ---